 Jon D. Kreucher Elected President & CEO of Howard & Howard Law Firm

-Howard & Howard maintains a significant presence in Illinois with offices in Chicago and Peoria.
+Howard & Howard has a presence in Nevada, with offices in Las Vegas on Howard Hughes Parkway.

 Kreucher has practiced law for 30 years, holding positions at Fortune 100 companies and private law firms.
 An attorney with Howard & Howard for 18 years, he has worked across the firm's Business & Corporate; Business Litigation; Energy, Infrastructure & Utilities; and Labor, Employment & Immigration Practice Groups.